systematic-magic/vendors/text.rst

 	| :sampleb:`Table 1A:` (where Table 1A and 1B, 1C etc are separate tables)

-	- Check that number is followed by colon (:).

-	- Check that table number is formatted in bold and coloured in black.

-	- Check that table number is followed by table title.
-Table title should be a single sentence.
+12.4.
+Table number must be followed by title text.
+Title text must be a single sentence.
 It is not allowed to have more than 1 sentence as a table title.

 	| :sampleb:`Table 2: Table title in a sentence case`